General Admission tickets are the cheapest way to access the Las Vegas F1 circuit as a spectator.

 Contents

-With a General Admission ticket your access is limited to this zone only.
-You cannot walk around the rest of the circuit or enter any of the other zones.
+You cannot walk around the rest of the circuit or enter any of the other areas.

 Our guide to Las Vegas F1 parking & Monorail gives some tips on how to park closest to this zone and avoid the traffic chaos.